guilhemmarchand/trackme/docs/userguide.rst

 - ``medium``
 - ``high``

-Using the priority allows granular alerting and improves the global situation visibility of the environent within the main screens.
+Using the priority allows granular alerting and improves the global situation visibility of the environment within the main screens.

 See :ref:`Priority management` for more details about this feature

 **Week days monitoring:**

-Week days monitoring allow using specific rules for data sources and data hosts regarding the day of the week, by default monitoring rules are always applied, therefore using week days rules allow influencing the ``red`` state depending on the current day of the week. (which would switch to ``orange`` accordlingy)
+Week days monitoring allows using specific rules for data sources and data hosts regarding the day of the week, by default monitoring rules are always applied, therefore using week days rules allow influencing the ``red`` state depending on the current day of the week. (which would switch to ``orange`` accordingly)

 See :ref:`Week days monitoring` for more details about this feature